Conquest of Fadak: Umar expels the Inhabitants

-Later, when Umar became the Caliph of Islam, he expelled all the Jews from Kahybar and Fadak.
+Six years later, when Umar became the Caliph of Islam, he expelled all the Jews from Kahybar and Fadak.
 He sent Abul Haitham Malik ibn al Taiyihan to justly work out the value of the land they own (they owned half the land), and gave back half of the value of the soil.

 Islamic primary sources

 The Quran verse 59:6 and 59:7 is related to this event, it states the rules about Mohammeds private property (fai):

 The famous Muslim scholar Ibn Kathir's commentary (tafsir) of the verse is as follows:

-The event is also mentioned in the Sunni Hadith collection, Sahih Muslim as follows:
+The event is also mentioned in the Sunni Hadith collection, Sahih al-Bukhari as follows: